The Battle of the Beans

 Maybe this episode can serve as a note of caution about drawing too much from a match between places based on spreadsheets alone.
 Even the data comparison itself runs rough around the edges; as one data analyst observed, the tool compares “Pittsburgh, PA” with “Philadelphia–Camden–Wilmington, PA–NJ–DE–MD.”
 (Don’t even get Pittsburgh folks started about likening them to Philadelphians.)
 Anyone who’s been knows that Houston’s closest cousin is in fact Los Angeles: Both are collections of suburbs in search of a city (and both are admirably diverse).
 Meanwhile, Chicago has only has one peer, New York—whose skyline is a close runner-up to Chicago’s.

 Things could be worse for Chicago.
 When London came calling in the run-up to the Summer Olympics in 2012, asking Kapoor to deliver a major public marker for the city, the artist might have outshined all his previous public works.
-In a sense, ArcelorMittal Orbit did exactly that: It’s a jaw-dropping eyesore, a towering hunk of junk.
+In a sense, the ArcelorMittal Orbit did exactly that: It’s a jaw-dropping puzzle, a towering hunk of junk.
 So Chicago still holds the bean prize—one thing Houston can’t take away.

 Houston isn’t being humble about taking a swipe at Chicago’s contemporary cannellini, its civic swagger, its thing.
-Nobody in Chicago would care so much if Houston weren’t also beating the city in population gains (and the American League).
+Nobody in Chicago would care so much if Houston weren’t also beating the city in population gains (and in the American League).
 Still, Chicago’s got something that Houston can’t quite match: an effortlessly urban, tourist-trapping, selfie-honeypot of a public square in Millennium Park.
 That will forever be the difference between Chicago’s Bean and Houston’s site-specific post-minimalist sculpture-garden bauble.

 Oakland’s Fruitvale neighborhood has shown all the economic signs of gentrification without losing its majority-Latino population.